 The idea is simple: you borrow from a selection of vegetable and flower seeds at any time during the year, plant them in your garden, and watch them grow.
-When it’s time to harvest, let a plant or two go to seed, and bring some back to the library for the next round of gardeners to enjoy.
+When it’s time to harvest, let a plant or two go to seed, collect the seeds (learn how), and bring them back to the library for the next round of gardeners to enjoy.

 - Check out up to 12 seed packets

 - Keep varieties of seed types separated when returning seeds

 - Restock information is the type of vegetable, such as: pepper/sweet bell or pepper/habanero

 - Only heirloom seeds have the ability to adapt and produce seeds

 - Growing plants from hybrid seeds will not allow you to save seeds

 About the seed library: